lorbichara/AC215_FormulaOnePenaltyTool/src/finetune/README.md

 The pipeline transforms FIA race-control PDFs → structured incidents → labeled gold answers → JSONL datasets → Gemini-compatible training data → a fine-tuned model to use inside the RAG pipeline.

+## Summary
+There were 2 areas where we figured we could fine-tune a model for:
+- Style of reasoning and structure of explanations (how to cite regulations in a standardized way, etc.)
+- Improve fairness analysis reasoning

+Ultimately we went with the fairness analysis part, as it would provide more value for our project.
+It reasons based on precedent, uses a consistent framework for fairness scoring, and provides a judgement based on historical patterns.
+Fine-tuning for this would require some additional work while creating the test data, of manually labeling penalties as fair or not, so this was done based on judgement.

+Since we used Gemini 2.5-Flash for Milestone 2, we decided to keep using this model and tune it using Vertex AI's capabilities as listed [here](https://docs.cloud.google.com/vertex-ai/generative-ai/docs/models/gemini-use-supervised-tuning).
+The technique used is supervised fine fine-tuning using lightweight adapters.
+Some benefits of this technique include lower compute costs and faster training while still delivering good results.

+## Logs
+Logs can be found [here](./logs).

 ## Directory Structure
 ```bash
 finetune/